You do not need to throw your phone in a lake

 Component: Replace (continued)

-The bookends of your day — the first 60 minutes after waking and the last 90 minutes before sleep — have outsized impact on your cognitive performance and sleep quality.
-Research on smartphone use shows that screen time before bed disrupts sleep quality in ways that compound over time [3].
-The mechanism includes blue light suppression of melatonin production, a finding established separately in controlled laboratory research on light-emitting devices.
-And morning phone checking primes your brain for reactive mode, making it harder to do focused work later.
+The bookends of your day, the first 60 minutes after waking and the last 90 minutes before sleep, have an outsized impact on your focus and sleep quality.
+Research on screen use before bed shows that blue light and cognitive stimulation can suppress melatonin and disrupt sleep, and reduced screen time has been linked to better sleep quality in controlled conditions [3].
+Morning phone checking primes your brain for reactive mode, which makes focused work harder later.

 Today’s rules:

 The shift from Day 4 to Day 5 is where most people feel the difference.
 With notifications stripped, passive consumption cut, and the phone out of the bedroom, your mornings start to feel different.
 Quieter.
 You might feel uncomfortable with it.
-The boredom and restlessness you feel during the first 72 hours of screen time reduction is your attention capacity rebuilding.
+That discomfort is your attention capacity rebuilding.

 Component: Protect

 By Day 6, you have stripped triggers, cut passive consumption, replaced screen time with better activities, and protected your mornings and evenings.
 Now you formalize boundaries so these changes survive re-entry into normal life.
-This is the screen time management phase: moving from the active reduction of the first five days to the ongoing boundary structures that make the new patterns durable.
-Research on work-life boundaries shows that explicit rules outperform vague intentions for sustained behavior change.
+The same logic that governs work-life boundaries applies here: explicit rules outperform vague intentions for sustained behavior change.

-• Pick one additional time block: lunch break, the commute, or the first 30 minutes after arriving home from work
+- Pick one additional time block: the lunch break, the commute, or the first 30 minutes after arriving home from work

 Day 6 goal: Three physical zones, three temporal windows, and social expectations communicated.